benders5e/benders5e/firebender.md

 You can use each of these features a number of times equal to your bending modifier.
 When you finish a Long Rest, you regain all expended uses.

 #### Healing
 At 7th level, you learn to clear blocked chi paths within creatures and redirect their energy towards wounds to speed up the healing process.
 By spending one minute concentrating on reading the chi paths in another person's body, you heal them by an amount of hit points equal to three times your firebender level.

+You can use this ability a number of times equal to your bending modifier per long rest.

 #### Mass Heal
 At 11th level, ...

-#### Minor Energybending
-At 17th level, you learn to bend the energy within people's bodies to a limited extent.
-Once per long rest, you may spend an action to do one of the following:

-- End a temporary bending block caused by bloodbending
-- Give a target advantage on one skill or saving throw for the next 24 hours

 <div class='pageNumber auto'></div>